 - Suggest they check out the Alcohol Use or Substance Use sections on foundrybc.ca.

-- Help them to identify ways of having fun that don’t involve alcohol or other drugs.
+- Help them to find ways of having fun that don’t involve alcohol or other drugs.

-- If you think they may need more support, suggest they talk to an adult or they can check out phone and online chat options to anonymously speak with a trained professional or volunteer.
+- If you think they may need more support, suggest they talk to an adult or check out phone and online chat options to anonymously speak with a trained professional or volunteer.

 Want to explore and learn more?